-As discussed in Note 9 - Related Party and Other Notes Payable, on July 2, 2014, the Partnership obtained from the Intergroup Corporation (the parent company) an unsecured loan in the principal amount of \$4,250,000.
+As discussed in Note 9 - Related Party and Other Notes Payable, on July 2, 2014, the Partnership obtained from the Intergroup Corporation (the parent company) an unsecured loan in the principal amount of \$4,250,000 due in July 2016.

-As discussed in Note 12 - Management Agreements, effective December 1, 2013, the Partnership has a management agreement with GMP Management, Inc., a company owned by a Justice limited partner and a related party.
-In June 2016, GMP resigned and the Company is currently interviewing several national third party hotel management companies to replace GMP.
+As discussed in Note 12 - Management Agreements, effective December 1, 2013, the Partnership has a management agreement with GMP Management, Inc., a company owned by a Justice limited partner and a related party In June 2016, GMP resigned and the Company is currently in discussions with several national third party hotel management companies to replace GMP.